jo824/using-kit/using-go/second.md

 Lets break this down a bit. `ListenAndServer` tells our app to listen on a specific port/network address that we provide.
 The second parameter is our handler.
 If you read the comment above you'll see that http library provides us with a default handler - `DefaultServeMux` if we do not provide our own.
 What is a ServeMux?
 From the standard library comments:

 ```
 // ServeMux is an HTTP request multiplexer.
 // It matches the URL of each incoming request against a list of registered
 // patterns and calls the handler for the pattern that
 // most closely matches the URL.
 ```
 Still ServeMux?
 Handler?
 * If you've ever used an http framework in another language that leveraged an MVC-pattern, handlers are similar to controllers.
 They perform your application logic & write response information (headers, body, etc).
 * servemux is also referred to as a router.
 [There are additional routers available to you](https://benhoyt.com/writings/go-routing/) outside of the standard library.
 Primary function of a router is to store a mapping between url paths and their handlers that we define.
 Router features, and implementation will vary, but they all implement `ServeHTTP` interface.

 [benchmarks for routers](https://github.com/julienschmidt/go-http-routing-benchmark)

-Knowing what we do now.
 Lets reshuffle our example a bit.

 ```
 func (g MyFirstHandler) ServeHTTP(w http.ResponseWriter, r *http.Request) {